Biennial Review

 Purdue’s Treatment Program for Students

 The PNW Counseling Center utilizes the AUDIT screening as an electronic inventory about a student’s alcohol use as part of the intake for counseling sessions.
-In 2016-2017 academic year, the Counseling Center staff provided a total of 2,412 individual counseling sessions and during the 2017-2018 academic year provided 2,941 total individual counseling appointments.
-Students identifying problematic substance use during intake are guided by their counselor to focus on these concerns as part of treatment.
+Additional substance use screeners (CAGE-AID, and re-administration of any of these screeners may occur on an as needed basis for treatment.

 Summary

-The appointed review committee conducted a comprehensive study of our alcohol and drug policies, related programs, services, and enforcement practices for the 2016-17 and 2017-18 academic years.
 Purdue Northwest is in compliance with the Drug Free Schools and Campus Regulations, has an effective and enforced AOD policy, and will be distributing this information in writing to our students and employees.

-The Biennial Review team has also identified several future goals/initiatives to continue our effort regarding alcohol and other drug education for our campus community.
+The Biennial Review team has also identified several future goals/initiatives to continue our effort regarding alcohol and other drug education for our campus community:

 • Seek professional staff and financial resources designated to AOD to seek grant funding.